buildingSMART-Finland/RYTV-IFCRoute/markdown/IFCFile.md

 Specific rules applying to *description field* in *file_description* (for this version of the data exchange cases coverd in this document):
  - Mandatory keyword "ViewDefinition" fixed value "Ifc4X3NotAssigned"
- - Optional keyword "ExchangeRequirement" used with value (one or many) of "bSF-D2C | bSF-QTO | bSF-handover"
+ - Optional keyword "ExchangeRequirement" used with value (one or many) of "bSF-QTO | bSF-D2C | bSF-DH"

 # Entity definitions